 Where there is the use of false documentation, criminal investigations may take over with a view to prosecution.

 To quote Denis Healy, former Chancellor to the Exchequer, “The difference between tax avoidance and tax evasion is the thickness of a prison wall”.

 The Fraud Investigation Service

 HMRC set up the Fraud Investigations Service on 1 April 2015.
-Following a further internal reorganisation within HMRC, the former Specialist Investigations team and the Criminal Investigations teams have merged under the Fraud Investigation Service (FIS).
+Following further internal reorganisation, the former Specialist Investigations team and the Criminal Investigations team have merged under the Fraud Investigation Service (FIS).

-FIS can therefore launch investigation on either a civil basis or a criminal basis as team members are drawn from both disciplines
+FIS can therefore launch investigation on either a civil or criminal basis, as team members are drawn from both disciplines.

 Contractual Disclosure Facility (CDF)

 Where taxpayers are offered the Contractual Disclosure Facility and the investigation is conducted under Code of Practice 9, HMRC undertakes not to pursue a criminal investigation into any tax fraud disclosed.
 That is on the proviso that the taxpayer makes a full and complete disclosure under the CDF.